zquestz/plank-reloaded/README.md

 sudo meson install -C build
 ```

+### Nix

+There is a Nix flake available for Plank Reloaded.
+Just follow the directions in `nix/README.md`.

 ### Fedora

 Testing is still ongoing for Wayland based operating systems like Fedora.
 Bugs will be encountered.
 Please report them, and help us fix them.